 The order in which the edges are considered when a fixed order is used, is determined by the Edge order for backward reachability and Edge order for forward reachability options (see the options section).
 If the workset algorithm is used, the edges in the workset are ordered according to the configured order.
-Since the workset algorithm always selects the first edge in the workset, the configured order thus influences the order in which edges are selected by the workset algorithm.
+The configured order may therefore also influence the order in which edges are selected by the workset algorithm's edge selection heuristics.